DanialNavari/Python/Assignment-26/README.md

 ```

-> [!NOTE]
+## Black_tape.py :
-> Black_tape.py : placing a black tape on the left side of the profile picture
+> placing a black tape on the left side of the profile picture
 ### ![Global time](./images/black_tape.jpg)
 ```
 for i in range(70):